Users in China need to take a few steps to circumvent the Great Firewall and connect to the Tor network.

 There are three options to unblock Tor in China:

-- meek-azure: it looks like you are browsing a Microsoft website instead of using Tor.
+- meek-azure: makes it look like you are browsing a Microsoft website instead of using Tor.

 However, because it has a bandwidth limitation, this option will be quite slow.